bilgekaanyildirim/MatchingPairsUsingLinkedLists/README.md

-# Matching Pairs using Linked Lists - CS204 Homework 2
+# Matching Pairs using Linked Lists

 This project is a C++ program developed for the CS204 Advanced Programming course.
 It processes a list of "likes" relationships from an input file and organizes them using two separate linked lists: